Farming - Agriculture

 and cultivation with the aim of improving plant growth, yields, quality,

-nutritional value, and resistance to insects, diseases, and environmental
+nutritional value, and resistance to insects, diseases, and

-stresses.
+.
 They work as gardeners, growers, therapists, designers, and

 technical advisors in the food and non-food sectors of horticulture.